Factory Outlet Shopping:

 There are also shuttle services that run from Jakarta to Bandung on a regular basis and are affordable and relatively comfortable rides in buses.

 If you want to spend a few days in town, you can see the historic spots in town, take a 1 1/2 hour trip to see the active Tangkuban Perahu volcano.
 A 1+ hour walk down the forest path from the visitors center at the summit leads you to bubbling hot springs where you can boil an egg and collect sulphur encrusted rocks.
 Half an hour away is Sari Ater, a private hot springs complex of hot springs pools where you can enjoy a cooler and more tolerable temperature!
-While in Bandung you can visit angklung factory, wayang golek factory, or take a historical tour organized by Bandung Trails.
+While in Bandung you can visit angklung factory, wayang golek factory.
 There are some great Restaurants in Bandung that you can try too!

 Lots of winter jackets and sweaters.
 Carry The Gap, Ck, etc.